HughWilliams90/Functional-Programming-in-Scala-Notes/tail-recursion.md

 [Back to main](index.md)

-A tail recursive function is simply a function whose last call is to itself
+A tail recursive function is simply a function whose last call is to itself.

 ```scala
 import scala.annotation.tailrec